-A recommend book on this topic is The 12th SS: The History of the Hitler Youth Panzer Division – Volume 1 and 2 by Hubert Meyer.
-A bit more technical, but contains a lot of after action reviews on many of the battles fought by the division.
+A recommended book on this topic is The 12th SS: The History of the Hitler Youth Panzer Division – Volume 1 and 2 by Hubert Meyer.
+A bit more technical, but contains a lot of after-action reviews on many of the battles fought by the division.

 The 12th SS Panzer Division Hitlerjugend suffered a total of 8,569 casualties out of a strength of 20,540 men; a casualty rate of 43%.
 It had also lost 94% of its armor and almost all of its artillery.